 Once a finalist has been selected and approved, it becomes the responsibility of the entire unit as well as the relevant college, school, or campus—administrators, faculty, and staff alike—to create a welcoming atmosphere to facilitate the new colleague’s transition to professional life at the University of Washington.

-It is helpful to develop a clear plan for bringing a new colleague into the unit, college, school, or campus, and university community and for making sure they have access to resources that will promote success in research, teaching, service, and work-life balance.
-What will it take for your new colleague to thrive at UW?
-And who will be most useful as resources, as mentors, or as allies?
+It is helpful to develop a clear plan for bringing new colleagues into the unit, college, school, or campus and the university community and for making sure they have access to resources that will promote success in research, teaching, service, and work-life balance.
+What will it take for your new colleagues to thrive at UW?
+And who will be most useful as resources, mentors, or allies?

 - Chadwick Allen at firstname.lastname@example.org

 As you develop a plan for welcoming and supporting new colleagues, some things to keep in mind

 - Most of us are easily overwhelmed by too much information given all at once.
 Think about how to prioritize information and how to distribute an orientation to the unit and to the university across the first quarter or even the first year.

 - Be careful not to immediately overburden faculty from underrepresented backgrounds, including women, with additional “diversity” demands or expectations (e.g., multiple committee assignments or multiple advisees, multiple peer or student mentees, or a major overhaul of the curriculum).